BIO6032/2019_replication_HastingsPowell_1991/README.md

 The goal of this project was to test if the results of the original paper could be reproduced, as well as to provide a fully reproducible version for it on GitHub.

-The reproduction was successful for all important results.
+The reproduction was successful for all important results and was published in [ReScience C](https://rescience.github.io/bibliography/Dansereau_2020.html) (also archived on [Zenodo](https://zenodo.org/record/4022518)).
+The open review is available [here](https://github.com/ReScience/submissions/issues/15).

 As a bonus, we represented the dynamics of the three-species system in the following animated 3D GIF:

 ![Animated three-dimensional phase plot](article/figures/figure2D.gif)